Mediation Analysis Synthetic Control: Introduction

-Mediation analysis is a standard approach to deal with these kind of issues.
+Mediation analysis is a standard approach to dealing with these kind of issues.
 The main challenge in mediation analysis is that the identification of the direct and indirect effects requires knowledge about the potential outcome an individual would get if the potential mediator was set to the value it would have taken under the opposite treatment status than the one observed.
 This is never observed for any individual.
 A large part of the literature focuses on identification and estimation of direct and indirect effects under sequential conditional independence (see \citealt{Pea2001,Rob2003,Ima2010,Ima2013,Van2012,Hub2013,Van2012,Hub2016,Hub2017}).
-The idea behind this approach is that once we control for observed characteristics and the conditionally independent treatment the potential outcomes are independent of the potential mediators.
-To the best of our knowledge, none of the existing methods are specifically designed for panel data and cannot directly be applied in settings with one or a few treated and a few control units.\footnote{One exception is \cite{Deu2018}, however, who consider a framework with a randomized intervention with non-perfect compliance.}
+The idea behind this approach is that once we check for observed characteristics and the conditionally independent treatment, the potential outcomes are independent of the potential mediators.
+To the best of our knowledge, none of the existing methods are specifically designed for panel data and cannot directly be applied in settings with one or a few treated units and a few control units.\footnote{One exception is \cite{Deu2018}.
+However, they consider a framework with a randomized intervention with non-perfect compliance.}

 This motivates the introduction of our mediation analysis synthetic control (MASC) method, a generalization of the SCM that allows decomposing the total effect of an intervention into its direct and indirect components.
-As we will discuss below, in contrast to the standard framework, where the additional assumptions required to identify the direct and indirect effects are usually much stronger, MASC requires virtually the same assumptions on unobserved confounders as a standard SCM.
-The only additional assumption is that we are able to find control units with mediator values similar to those of the treated unit.
-Moreover, the plausibility of the assumptions required for MASC can be judged in a similar manner by checking the overlap in pre-treament outcomes in a standard SCM.
+Given that SCM already requires all unobserved confounders either to be time invariant or to affect treated units and control units identically, the only additional assumption required by MASC is that we are able to find control units with mediator values similar to those of the treated unit after treatment.
+This is an advantage with respect to the cross-sectional framework, where the additional assumptions required to identify the direct and indirect effects are usually much stronger than the one needed to identify the total effect.
+Moreover, the plausibility of the assumptions required for MASC can be judged by checking the overlap in pre-treatment outcomes and in covariate values similarly to a standard SCM.